kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 1. In what formats should personal data be made available?
      * The GDPR “right of data portability” allows a data subject to request a copy of personal data in a “structured, commonly used, machine-readable format”, and to request that your organization transmit these files to another data controller.

-### Breach Notification ###

-As a data processor, Microsoft will ensure that our customers are able to meet the GDPR’s breach notification requirements.
-Data controllers are responsible for assessing risks to data privacy and determining whether a breach requires notification of a customer’s DPA.
-Microsoft will provide the information needed to make that assessment.
-More information about how Microsoft detects and responds to a breach of personal data in [Data Breach Notification Under the GDPR][GDPRbreachNotif].
-Some breach notification questions are:

-1. What information about a breach should be communicated to data subjects?
-2. How will you communicate to your data subjects (email, written notification, etc.)?

 ### Data Protection Impact Assessent ###

 Under GDPR, data controllers are required to prepare a Data Protection Impact Assessment ([DPIA][GDPRdpia]) for processing operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”
 There is nothing inherent in Microsoft products and services that necessitate the creation of a DPIA.
 Rather, it depends on the details of your Microsoft configuration.